goofball564/AnotherDarkSoulsAutosplitter/README.md

 do not depend on order and happen the ***first time*** a condition is met only.

+Start the timer before any split should occur, don't reset the timer in the middle of the run, and don't load into the wrong save file during the run.

 ### How Splits Work </br>

 * NG and NG+ Completion split on the next loading screen